-Carolyn is a junior majoring in educational studies and economics in the College of Arts and Sciences.
+Carolyn is a senior majoring in educational studies and economics in the College of Arts and Sciences.
 As a native of the St. Louis region, Carolyn hopes to apply her current studies to work towards education equality in surrounding communities.
 In addition to tutoring at The Writing Center, Carolyn serves as a Calculus II PLTL leader through Cornerstone and participates in independent research through the Education Department.
 In her free time, Carolyn likes to read, dance, and take long walks in the park.

 What brought you to The Writing Center?